GBADsInformatics/GBADsDataQualityInsights/README.md

 `python3 (or python) polyRegression.py`

 ## Data sources
-- FAO and WOAH/OIE come from the API
+- FAOSTAT and WOAH/OIE come from the API
 - Census data from countries is in the S3 bucket (on AWS)
 - National data needs to be harvested from Stats agencies of countries